appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/show-modal.md

 <dd>

 The name of the Modal widget you want to open or show.
-You can choose the modal name from the action selector.
+You can choose the Modal name from the action selector.
 If you don't have a Modal widget already set up, you can create a new one from the action selector.
 Only a single modal can be selected, and nesting of Modals is not supported.

 </dd>

-## Examples
+## Usage

 Here are a few examples to show Modals in different situations:

-#### Example 1
+#### Show Modal using JS

 <dd>